With Decoders

 Understanding Video Decoder HDMI Inputs

-Combining Application Data with Surveillance VIdeo
+Combining Application Data with Surveillance Video

 The HDMI inputs allow you to connect another output, like a PC, to display cameras feeds along side other displayed data.